 Each week, they’re given different tasks and missions, from getting groceries on a limited budget to spiffing up the house.
 The couples might be fake, but the tasks and the interactions are real, and fans are on the edge of their seats wondering if the two people in the situation are really starting to fall for each other.
 This premise caught on and resulted in a Chinese spin-off featuring Korean and Chinese celebrities as well as one that included celebrities from Korea, Japan and Taiwan.

 Korean language learners can pick up a lot of nuances from the couple’s interactions.
 This is Korean as it sounds in the wild, as used by native speakers—where sometimes one person talks over the other or where slang and idiomatic expressions are deftly used.
 And the fact that viewers only need to follow two people really helps with absorbing it all.

-Speaking of the wild, our final featured show is sort of like a South Korean version of Bear Grylls’ “Man vs. Wild” with an ensemble cast.
+Speaking of the wild, this show is like a South Korean version of Bear Grylls’ “Man vs. Wild” with an ensemble cast.

 The show has been to places like the Cook Islands, Madagascar, the Amazon and Antarctica.
 They take celebrities, actors, K-pop stars, etc. and plop them in remote locations where they’ll have to fend for themselves.
 The guest stars gather food and create shelter.
 They’ll have to survive extreme weather conditions and scarcity.
 But most of all, they’ll need to survive each other.

 “Law of the Jungle” is hosted by Kim Byung-man, a comedian—because, you know, there’s nothing like humor to tide you over through a cold night in the middle of nowhere when your stomach is empty.

 Language learners can take life lessons from these Korean stars.
 If they, used to being pampered by the adoring media at home, can survive and flourish in extreme conditions, are you really going to let a minor setback in learning Korean stop you?